davaya/openc2-jadn/jadn-v1.1.md

 #### Abstract:
 An Information Model (IM) defines the essential content of data used in computing independently of how it is represented for processing, communication or storage.

---a--
-JSON Abstract Data Notation (JADN) is an information modeling language consisting of a small set of Unified Modeling Language (UML) logical datatypes designed to express the meaning of data items at a conceptual level, formally define and validate their essential content based on information theory, and enable lossless translation of information across a wide range of data representations.
+JSON Abstract Data Notation (JADN) is an information modeling language based on Unified Modeling Language (UML) logical DataTypes, used to both express the meaning of data items at a conceptual level and formally define and validate instances of those types.
-This specification defines the JADN language and describes how to construct IMs using it.

---b--
-JSON Abstract Data Notation (JADN) is an information modeling language that formally defines essential content using a minimal set of core datatypes, plus encoding rules that losslessly translate between internal and external representations of each type.
-JADN's core requirement is to define information equivalence across external representations ranging from the most compact (e.g., IP packets, FIX-SBE transactions) to concise binary languages such as Protobuf and CBOR to text-based languages such as JSON and XML.
-JADN information models are themselves information values that can be serialized in any data format, edited as human-friendly information definition language (IDL) text files, and displayed as property tables or entity relationship diagrams to facilitate use with existing design processes and architecture tools.
+JADN uses information theory to define logical equivalence, which enables representation of essential content in a wide range of formats and ensures translation among representations without loss.
+This document defines the normative DataTypes and data formats used to construct a JADN IM, and describes several equivalent non-normative model representations including a textual information definition language, a table format, and a diagram format.
+Because a JADN IM is a logical value, it can also be serialized in the same formats as the data it describes, allowing the model to accompany the data if desired and facilitating dynamic model updates.

 #### Status:
 This document was last revised or approved by the OASIS Open Command and Control (OpenC2) TC on the above date.